alermol/BI-2020-21-Simulations/README.md

 In our simulation it is seen that hybridization events number with mutated target is less than hybridization events number with real target even after including in probe a singe intron fragment.
-Although standart deviation (whiskers on plot) shows that hybridization events number with mutated target is not significantly differ from hybridization events number with real target for all introns number in probe, we can see some pattern to decrease for mutated target.
+Based on standart deviation (whiskers on plot) we can not to confirm presence of statistically significant difference in successful hybridization events number with real and mutated target for intron-contained probe.
 This simulation will be improved to achieve result that better match to reality.

 ![result_plot](results/result_plot_thumb.jpeg)